750+ Participants Involved in 26+ Sites/ Activities!

 -Rachel Phelps-Horton, Staff Community Day Volunteer

-450 Dignitas students with facilty and mentors carried out Thanksgiving in the Spring by preparing and delivering 2,200 meals to local agencies and individuals in need
+450 Dignitas students with faculty and mentors carried out Thanksgiving in the Spring by preparing and delivering 2,200 meals to local agencies and individuals in need

 78 Staff and students served as reading buddies at Homecroft Elementary school to celebrate I Love to Read month